Learn how to freeze strawberries so you can enjoy them all year long! Whole strawberries, halved, or chopped, this easy method works for all of them.

 I freeze strawberries because it saves me money on groceries, but you can also freeze a lot of other things too!
 Check out these tutorials for freezing:

-- How to freeze yogurt
+- How to Freeze Yogurt

-- How to freeze herbs
+- How to Freeze Cauliflower Rice

-- How to freeze ginger
+- How to Freeze Ginger

 - Ultimate Guide to Freezing Bread, Dough, and Other Baked Goods